Best Cambodia travel tips and advice

 - Hepatitis A is passed through contaminated food or water.

-- Typhoid vaccine is available if you are travelling to rural areas, as well as for adventurous eaters.
+- The typhoid vaccine is available for those travelling to rural areas, as well as for individuals who are adventurous eaters.

 - Hepatitis B can be contracted through sexual contact, exposure to bodily fluids, or piercing.